 Looking at this chart shows how much your bill is impacted by the weather and your household habits, mainly watering the yard in the summer months.
 Is your consumption double in the summer months?
 Triple? if so, a free water audit would be worth your time.
 Through a water audit, you can learn of ways to be more efficient and decrease overall water use.

 Is your usage level about the same as the bill 18 months ago?
 If not, do you know why or do you think that you have a leak?
 Remember, this chart just shows usage, not cost, so if the usage level is unexpectedly higher than the last similar billing month, review the How to Detect a Leak information.

 The City offers free Water Audits and conservation resource aimed at helping people reduce their usage towards Tier 1 levels.
 If you already consume at low levels, review the materials on this page about Fixed Rates.

 The majority of a Utility Bill is made up of fixed rates.
 To review the fixed rates for utility services on your bill find the Fixed Rates box (E on the handout).
 The total fixed rate charge is also in the Invoice Summary (G on the handout).

 The fixed portion of the bill for a typical ratepayer is around 82% of the total bill.
-Currently, the typical ratepayer pays $197.70 bi-monthly in fixed charges and $44.73 in water usage based consumption.
-The fixed charges change annually - water on March 1 and the other utilities on July 1.
+Currently, the typical ratepayer pays $135.63 monthly in fixed charges and 27.28 in water usage based consumption.
+The fixed charges change annually on July 1.

-If you would like more information on how the rates have impacted your utility bill over time, please read the Rate Changes Impacting Bi-Monthly Bills webpage.
+If you would like more information on how the rates have impacted your utility bill over time, please read the Rate Changes Impacting Monthly Bills webpage.

 The Invoice Summary (G on the handout) lists any previous balances, adjustments or penalties that make up the Forwarding Balance.
-The remaining information shows your current bi-monthly bill.
-There is a Fixed Rate total and the total for Water Usage - these two items make up your bi-monthly bill.
+The remaining information shows your current monthly bill.
+There is a Fixed Rate total and the total for Water Usage - these two items make up your monthly bill.